seokmin-ac/fcomment/README.md

 3. Go to `{YOUR_API}` > `Permissions` window and add following three permissions.
    - **post:articles**: It allows the user can add articles.
 It will be granted to client credential token.
    - **delete:articles**: It allows the user can remove articles.
 It will be granted to client credential token.
+   - **post:comments**: It allows the user can add or edit comments.
+It will be granted to qualified users.
    - **delete:comments**: It allows the user can remove comments.
-It will be granted to admin user.
+It will be granted to an admin user.
 4. Go to `{YOUR_API}` > `Machine to Machine Applications` window.
 You may see the auto generated application named `{YOUR_API} (Test Application)` and it would be authorized.
 Click uncollapse button looks like symbol ">" and check `post:articles` and `delete:articles`.
 5. Click update button to submit.